-Safe storage of chemicals on the farm is critical to you, your family, workers, visitors and livestock.
+Safe storage of chemicals, like pesticides or disinfectants, on the farm, is critical to you, your family, workers, visitors, and livestock.
 Maintaining a proper chemical storage room or building reduces the risk of accidental exposure.
-Incidents with chemicals can be serious and life threatening, so it is important to review your storage area for possible hazards and correct any issues.
+Chemical incidents can be serious and life-threatening, so it is important to review your storage area for possible hazards and correct any issues.

 Have you taken the proper steps to ensure the safety of your chemical storage area?